verma030ayush/Delta-demo/README.md

 # Delta-demo
-This is a demo for the Git and GitHub class
+This is a demo for the Git and GitHub class.

+# hii